• Skip to primary navigation

 For all of my favorite tips on making the perfect batch of cookies, check out my full post: 10 tips for baking cookies.

-• Watch your cookie bars in the oven, not the time.
+• Overbaking - Watch your cookie bars in the oven, not the time.
 The number one reason baked goods turn out dry is from overbaking.
 Ovens can run hotter or colder than the next oven, even when set to the same temperature.
 I recommend keeping an eye on your bars and checking for doneness 2 to 3 minutes early if you've never made this recipe before.

 A funfetti sugar cookie square with a bite taken out.

 Cookie bars are perfect for making 1 to 2 days ahead of an event.
-Leave the pan of bars whole, meaning don't slice into them, until the day of the event.
+Leave the pan of bars whole (don't slice into them) until the day of the event.
 This helps your bars retain the most moisture possible while being stored.
+Keep them tightly sealed in a container, then slice into individual portions on the day of serving.

-Cookie bars can be frozen for up to three months in a tightly sealed freezer-safe container.
+Yes, cookie bars can be frozen for up to three months in a tightly sealed freezer-safe container.
 Thaw individual squares on the counter top for about 30 minutes to an hour before serving.

 Recommended

-• Lemon sugar cookie bars recipe.
+• Lemon sugar cookie bars stacked on a counter top.

 Lemon Sugar Cookie Bars